vkola-lab/ajpa2021/README.md

 </p>

 Please refer to our paper for more details.

 # Usage
 ## Data
 We trained, validated and tested the framework using the OSUWMC dataset and KPMP dataset.
-For OSUWMC dataset, please contact us for more information.
-KPMP is a public dataset and you could obtain WSIs from the official website (https://www.kpmp.org).
+The OSUWMC dataset is not available for public use.
+KPMP is a public dataset and the WSIs can be downloaded from their website (https://www.kpmp.org).

 # Requirements
-<li> OpenSlide </li>
+<li> WSI software: PixelView (deepPath, Inc.) </li>